-In thousands of euro 2021 2020
+In thousands of euro 2022 2021

-Balance at January 1 16 81
+Balance at January 1 727 16

-Amounts written off 0 -9
+Amounts written off 0 0

-Net remeasurement of loss allowance 711 -56
+Net remeasurement of loss allowance -123 711

-Balance at December 31 727 16
+Balance at December 31 604 727

 Changes in expected credit losses and realised credit losses are recognised in the income statement under Other operating expenses.
+Company had no realized credit losses in 2022.